oliverhaas/django-components/docs/concepts/advanced/extensions.md

 }
 ```

-Once registered, in any component, you can define a `ColorLogger` attribute:
+Once installed, in any component, you can define a `ColorLogger` attribute:

 ```python
 class MyComponent(Component):